-Prior to her role with LOIS L. LINDAUER SEARCHES as Vice President, Libby Roberts served as Vice President, Campaign and Major Gifts at Boston Children's Hospital Trust, Director of Development for Campaign and Major Gifts at the Boston Symphony Orchestra, Secretary of Phillips Academy, Vice President for Development at Northeastern University, Director of Development at the Dana-Farber Cancer Institute, Director of the Harvard Law School Fund and Assistant Campaign Manager at Milton Academy.
+Prior to her role with LOIS L. LINDAUER SEARCHES as Vice President of Business Development, Libby Roberts served as Vice President, Campaign and Major Gifts at Boston Children's Hospital Trust, Director of Development for Campaign and Major Gifts at the Boston Symphony Orchestra, Secretary of Phillips Academy, Vice President for Development at Northeastern University, Director of Development at the Dana-Farber Cancer Institute, Director of the Harvard Law School Fund and Assistant Campaign Manager at Milton Academy.

 A 1979 graduate of Dartmouth College with a religion major, Libby returned to her alma mater as Associate Director of the Dartmouth Alumni Fund.
 She was a member of one of Dartmouth's first coeducational classes and received Dartmouth’s Distinguished Young Alumni Award.
 She currently serves on the Board of Visitors at the Nelson A. Rockefeller Center for Public Policy, the Board of Directors of the Boston Ronald McDonald House, most recently as President, and on the Vestry of Trinity Episcopal Church Boston.

 William E. Seltz